Investing in the family entrepreneur

 If the family opts for debt, repayment terms will need to be settled.
 As with equity, the parties have the option of taking money out of the business (to pay down the debt) or leaving it in until a future funding round.
 They may also decide to make the debt “convertible,” so that if more funding materializes, the parent can convert the debt to an equity share, perhaps at a preferential rate that discounts the new valuation of the company to bump up the parent’s share in recognition of the early support.

 In the end, of course, whichever structure is agreed on, the decision to move forward, as in any new business, requires a leap of faith.
-According to the Global Entrepreneurship Monitor United States Report, conducted by Babson and Barush Colleges, more than 40% of U.S. startups fail, and yet clearly some do make it, and make it big.4 Family members may recognize subtle personal traits the market doesn’t, such as a nose for innovation or a tenacious streak.
+Approximately 25% of startups fail within the first year, and 50% fail within the first four years, according to figures from Statistic Brain Research Institute.6 Family members may recognize subtle personal traits the market doesn’t, such as a nose for innovation or a tenacious streak.
 Handled the right way, supporting these qualities at a nascent phase can yield returns, even if the intangible benefits end up outweighing the material rewards.

 “Entrepreneurs play an extraordinary role in American capitalism,” says Waitrovich.
 “They contribute to the economy many times over through business and often philanthropy.
 They’re the builders.
 I think it’s great if families want to nurture their own entrepreneurs, and we can help them do it.”

 4 “The Top 20 Reasons Startups Fail,” CB Insights 2018 Update.
 Based on the analysis of 101 startup postmortems, startups fail due to no market need (42%), a lack of sufficient capital (29%), the assembly of the wrong team for the project (23%) and superior competition (19%).